Cash Value Life Insurance

 Variable Life Policy

-In this type of policy, the cash value growth rate is highly variable and entirely dependent on market conditions.
-The money in the cash value account is invested in a number of sub accounts.
-So, the cash value growth rate depends on the performance of these sub accounts.
+In this type of policy, the cash value growth rate is highly variable and entirely dependent on market performance.

-The insurance provider usually offers you a number of equity and debt based investment accounts to choose from.
-Depending on your preference and risk tolerance, you can choose the sub accounts where you want your money to be invested.
+The insurance provider usually offers you several equity and debt-based investment accounts to choose from.
+Depending on your preference and risk tolerance, you can choose the sub-accounts where you want your money to be invested.

-The important thing to be noted here is that a variable life insurance policy does not offer a minimum guaranteed interest rate in most cases.
-So, if the market tanks, the cash value of your policy might get reduced drastically.
+A variable life insurance policy does not offer a minimum guaranteed interest rate in most cases.
+The cash value can fluctuate with the markets.

 How is the Premium for a Cash Life Insurance Policy Calculated?

 The premium amount of a cash life insurance policy is determined based on a variety of factors.
-Once set, the premium amount does not increase at any point during the coverage period for any reason.
+Once set, the premium amount does not increase.

 Given below are the common factors that insurance providers take into account while calculating your policy’s premium.